angelosalatino/dblp-parser/README.md

 gzip -d dblp.xml.gz
 ```

+In order to work, it is important to download both the DBLP dump (dblp.xml.gz and unzip it) and the DTD file (dblp.dtd).

 ## Type of documents extracted

 Here is the list of the 10 types of documents available within the DBLP dump: